Economic Development and Social Entrepreneurship (Certificate)

 - Targeted: Get the education you need now to propel your career forward

-- Convenient: Evening class schedule, with most courses taught at Illinois Tech’s Downtown Campus, located a block west of Union Station
+- Convenient: Evening class schedule, with most courses taught at Illinois Tech’s Conviser Law Center, located one block west of Union Station and near Ogilvie Transportation Center in downtown Chicago

 - Flexible: Take one or more courses at a time